kaldoran/Send-file-P2P/README.md

 When debug mode is on, you could use each program with argument of the program.
 That's avoid to get all questions !

 /!\ If You want to try / use script that test automatically things you need to use debug mode !
-    Be carefull, path to ndex need to be absolute in debug mode ( when you use arguments) in collector !

 If you want the debug mode on windows, please refere to "Windows Compatibility" file.